xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 Regular shikis are an even bigger complication, for not only can they infect others and require additional accommodations, they even become outright homicidal when hungry.
 Regular shikis can absolutely not coexist with other humans, and should be killed as painlessly as possible.
 Alternatively, they ought to live with jinrou, and be provided humanitary aid in the form of blood donations from both willing and incarcerated individuals.

-However, should jinrou or shikis attempt to rebel against humans in any capacity, the offending ones are to be immediately dealt with as per the geneva convention.
+However, should jinrou or shikis attempt to rebel against humans in any capacity, the offending ones are to be immediately killed.

 ## Public discourse

 Other essayists have argued for the accommodation and caretaking of shikis and jinrou, and their arguments have often revolved around the fact that, shikis in particular, still feel pain and sorrow.
-It's often also stated that shikis have as much of a right to continue living, if not more so than humans, with destructive actions committed by mankind being referenced to support this.
+It's often also stated that shikis have as much of a right to continue living, if not more so than humans, with various destructive actions committed by mankind throughout history being referenced to support this.

 What a lot of other literary and visual works surrounding the series miss is that humans do not need much in order to merely survive.
 The average human can live off of a vegan diet alone.
 Furthermore, humans do not pose a risk to other, equally intelligent creatures -- not that there are any in the first place.

 Additionally, the hierarchal structure of shikis and jinrou, while only observed at a sample size of literally one (1), is prone to the extinction of humans.
 The kirishiki family dismissed any internal attempts at co-existence with humans and saw them as cattle, and each shiki within the organization actively sucked blood from the same victim multiple consecutive times daily, killing them.
 Shikis and jinrou committed *preventable* atrocities towards people.

 ## Final thoughts
 As the author of this essay, I'd like to apologize for the cold viewpoint portrayed here.
-However, I do not believe
+However, given the nature of the discussed beings, the actions taken by them, and how it all could've been easily avoided, I believe that there is no need to show sympathy.
+Of course, all subjective opinions laid forth are done so on a humanist basis, so if you're more of a biocentrist, your dislike for the above proposals in how to treat shikis is more than understandable.

 <!--ADD SOURCES HERE-->